IN THIS ARTICLE

 Displaying Multiple Image Sets

 The Images sidebar contains two sections, the first lists the currently "Active" image sets in the patient.
 Active image sets include the primary image set (indicated by a green checkmark in the Browse tab) as well as any secondary image sets (indicated by a blue checkmark in the Browse tab).
 The second section lists the currently "Inactive" image sets in the patient (if available).
-All inactive image sets are displayed in the "Inactive" section, however, by default, they must be located in the same coordinate system as the primary image set, as indicated by the DICOM 'Frame of Reference UID' (0020,0052) tag, in order to be activated.
+An inactive image set will fall into one of the following cases.

 Unlocking Image Sets in Different Coordinate Systems

 The DICOM 'Frame of Reference UID' (0020,0052) tag is how DICOM-compliant systems communicate that one or more objects are in the same coordinate space.
-If ProKnow DS indicates that two images are not in the same coordinate system, it implies that the source images were not transmitted with the same frame of reference.
+If ProKnow DS indicates that two images are not in the same coordinate system, it implies that the source images were not transmitted with the same frame of reference and no registration object is available to register one with the other.
 However, in some rare cases, the frame of reference may be set incorrectly in the source DICOM files, and the images may actually be in the same coordinate system.
-To accommodate this scenario, ProKnow DS allows you to unlock an image set in a different coordinate system, thereby allowing it to be displayed simultaneously with the primary image set.
+To accommodate this scenario, ProKnow DS allows you to unlock an image set in a different coordinate system, allowing it to be displayed simultaneously with the primary image set.
 In these situations, it is important to understand that even though two image sets may appear to be in the same coordinate system, there may be subtle differences that are difficult to detect.
 As such, by unlocking an image set in a different coordinate system, you take full responsibility for ensuring that the objects are in the same coordinate system, despite the fact that the files imported to ProKnow DS indicate otherwise.

-To unlock a currently inactive image set that does not share the same coordinate system as the primary image set, you can click the lock icon to the right of the inactive image set.
+To unlock an inactive image set that does not share the same coordinate system as the primary image set and does not have a registration object available, you can click the lock icon to the right of the inactive image set.
 Once unlocked, you can click the checkbox to the left of the unlocked image set to activate.
 Please note that unlocking an image set in a different coordinate system has the following restrictions:

 - It is not possible to view secondary images that are not in the same coordinate system as the primary image set while contouring.
 Therefore, it is not possible to unlock images while contouring, nor it is possible to start editing a structure set if there are any active patient objects that are not in the same coordinate system.